mareds/r_course/lectures/lecture05_data_wrangling_import.md

 <small>Check which symbol your computer uses as decimal mark (you can see that in Excel).</small>

 *** .explanation
 Computers in Germany typically use a comma as decimal mark, hence, when you generate a CSV file in Excel a semicolon will automatically be used as delimitor.
-In that case you should use `read_csv2()`.
+In that case you should use `read_csv2()` otherwise `read_csv()` is the appropriate function.

 --- &checkbox bg:#EEC900
 # Quiz 4: Import functions